20+ Stunning Vegetarian Appetizer Recipes for a Perfect Party

 Preparation:

-1. Toast baguette slices
+1. Toast the baguette slices

 2. Rub with garlic half